 Edge-Coupled Offset Stripline: is a differential configuration with two controlled impedance traces within the PCB sandwiched between two planes on both sides of the dielectrics (core/prepreg).

 In general, what is important is not the value, but rather that the impedance is controlled along the entire length of the trace.
-Most designs will have some sort of specification constraints that would determine the impedance that you need to work with (e.g. 90 Ohms for USB diff pairs, 65 Ohms for PCI).
-In general, the PCB trace impedance would range between 40 and 120 Ohms.
-And note that the higher the impedance, the more difficult it is to control it due to narrower traces (which will make it relatively more affected by the exact etch factor!).
+Most designs will have some sort of specification constraints that would determine the impedance that you need to work with (e.g. 90 Ohms for the differential pairs on a USB interface).
+For most designs that are built following the trace configurations shown above, the PCB trace impedance could end up being anywhere from 40 and 120 Ohms if you are not designing to hit a specific impedance.

-With more boards carrying high speeds signals, more traces will be requiring impedance control.
+With more boards carrying high speeds signals that are part of a standardized interface, more traces will be requiring impedance control.
 This control needs to be accurate and calculated with a solver that precisely represents the properties of your actual layer stack, including accurate materials properties.
-While a good integrated solver with your tools is the right starting point, designers should still work and communicate with their fabricators to ensure they have the capabilities to meet their requirements.